alchemyplatform/aa-sdk/site/pages/using-smart-accounts/transfer-ownership/multi-owner-light-account.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title2
-      content: How to manage ownership of a Multi-Owner Light Account
-  - - meta
-    - name: description
-      content: Follow this guide to manage ownership of a Multi-Owner Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - property: og:description
-      content: Follow this guide to manage ownership of a Multi-Owner Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-  - - meta
-    - name: twitter:title
-      content: How to manage ownership of a Multi-Owner Light Account
+title: How to manage ownership of a Multi-Owner Light Account
-  - - meta
-    - name: twitter:description
-      content: Follow this guide to manage ownership of a Multi-Owner Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
+description: Follow this guide to manage ownership of a Multi-Owner Light Account with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.
-next:
-  text: How to manage ownership of a Multi-Owner Light Account
 ---

 # How to manage ownership of `MultiOwnerLightAccount`